Updated on April 17, 2019

 UTZ farmers are trained to address these problems by learning methods that can help them adapt to climate change in addition to methods that can help them reduce their negative impact on the climate.

-Henriette: “Good agricultural practices farmers can adopt to better cope with the effects of climate change include things like planting shade trees, implementing efficient irrigation methods and covering the soil with compost to make it more resilient.”
+Henriette: “Farmers can adopt good agricultural practices to better cope with the effects of climate change include things like planting shade trees, implementing efficient irrigation methods and covering the soil with compost to make it more resilient.”

 Change in action

-For three years, UTZ and the DE Foundation worked on an ambitious Coffee Climate Care (C3) project with 1,250 coffee farmers in Vietnam to help them adapt to the effects of climate change.
+For three years, we have worked on an ambitious project called Coffee Climate Care (C3), together with the DE Foundation with 1,250 coffee farmers in Vietnam to help them adapt to the effects of climate change.
 The project introduced the farmers to farming methods that work in harmony with the environment.

 Tran van Tho, a coffee farmer in Vietnam who participated in the project, explained the benefits he saw.